-The student tuition and fees for the 2017-18 academic year are $44,625.
-Fees for the following academic year are subject to increase.
-The fees do not include the cost of books, housing, personal expenses, and certain capstone research expenses.
+The student tuition and fees for the master’s program are posted by the Office of the Registrar and are subject to change each year.
+The fees do not include the cost of books, housing, personal expenses and certain capstone research expenses.

-Global Health Sciences has limited funding available for small, need-based scholarships.
-To become eligible for a scholarship, prospective students must complete the UCSF financial aid application, which includes the Free Application for Federal Student Aid (FAFSA).
-International students are eligible to apply.
+Global Health Sciences provides a limited number of need-based scholarships.
+Both US and international students are eligible to apply for these awards.
+To be considered for a scholarship, prospective students must complete the UCSF Financial Aid Application, which includes the Free Application for Federal Student Aid (FAFSA).
 Recruitment scholarships may be offered at the time of admission and other need-based scholarships may be awarded in late summer of the matriculating year, funds permitting.

-The majority of students apply for federal financial aid (such as Stafford loans) through the UCSF Student Financial Aid office.
-Many who receive aid are eligible for a work-study appointment.
-Although work-study positions are not guaranteed within Global Health Sciences, generally 2-4 positions are available each year.
+UCSF Student Financial Aid works with students to arrange for federal financial aid and student loans.
+The majority of students who receive aid are eligible for a work-study appointment.
+Although work-study positions are not guaranteed within Global Health Sciences, generally two to four positions are available each year.
 The positions vary from project to project, and matriculated students may apply once the school year has started.
 Students must indicate their interest in work-study on their financial aid application so that the Financial Aid office can determine their eligibility.

 The master’s program does not offer teaching assistantships.
-Due to the heavy workload, any part-time work should not exceed 10 hours per week during each academic quarter.
+Due to the heavy course load, any part-time work should not exceed 10 hours per week during each academic quarter.

 Capstone Research Funding

 The master’s program provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
 After these costs are covered, the program will distribute remaining resources for approved project costs (e.g., translation/transcription service).
 Students are responsible for paying for their own food, lodging, research subject incentives and local transportation during the capstone research period.